dominique-thomas/steady-talk/README.md

 # Steady Talk

 **Steady Talk** is a browser-based interview simulation designed to help individuals practice and refine their conversational and soft skills in a low-pressure environment.
-Users can engage in mock interviews across different stages using natural voice input, guided mentor feedback, and AI-driven insights.
+Users can engage in mock interviews across different stages using natural voice input, guided mentor feedback, and insights.

 ## Features
 - Voice recognition for natural, in-browser interview responses